Wavelet Galerkin Method for an Electromagnetic Scattering Problem: Model Derivation

-For the standard scattering problem, we want to determine the scattered field $u^{s}$ in the half space and the cavity given an incident plane wave $u^{inc}=e^{\ia \alpha x-\ia \beta (y-1)}$, where $\alpha=\ka \sin(\theta)$, $\beta=\ka \cos(\theta)$, and the incident angle $\theta \in (-\pi/2,\pi/2)$.
+For the standard scattering problem, we want to determine the scattered field $u^{s}$ in the half space and the cavity given an incident plane wave $u^{inc}=e^{\ia \alpha x-\ia \beta (y-1)}$, where $\alpha=\ka_0 \sin(\theta)$, $\beta=\ka_0 \cos(\theta)$, and the incident angle $\theta \in (-\pi/2,\pi/2)$.
 In particular, $u^{s}=u-u^{inc}+e^{\ia \alpha x+\ia \beta (y-1)}$, where $u$ is found by solving the following problem

 where $\varepsilon_r$ is the medium's relative permittivity and the non-local boundary operator $\mathcal{T}$ is defined in \eqref{cavity:Tu}.
-In the model problem \eqref{cavity:model}, we assume that $\varepsilon_r=1$, and allow the source and boundary data to vary.
+In the model problem \eqref{cavity:model}, we let $\ka^2 := \ka_0^2 \varepsilon_r$, and allow the source and boundary data to vary.
 For simplicity, we let $\Omega = (0,1)^2$ in our model problem and numerical experiments.

-\section{1D Locally Supported Spline Riesz Wavelets in $L_2(\cI)$ with $\cI:=(0,1)$}
+\section{1D Locally Supported Spline Riesz Wavelets in $\LpI{2}$ with $\cI:=(0,1)$}

 In this section, we define $\cI:=(0,1)$ and construct Riesz wavelets $\mathcal{B}^x\subseteq H^{1,x}(\cI)$ and $\mathcal{B}^y\subseteq H^{1,x}(\cI)$.
 Consequently, by \cref{thm:H1,thm:H1:2D}, we can obtain Riesz wavelets in suitable subspaces of $H^1(\Omega)$ to numerically solve PDEs in the domain $\Omega:=\cI^d=(0,1)^d$ with dimension $d$.